 What does the future hold for the Town of Bowling Green?
-The exact answer is elusive, but a well-defined vision of the future will lead the Town to a desirable end state or achievement of intermediate goals enroute to the end state in several areas of the Town.
+The exact answer is elusive, but a well-defined vision of the future will lead the town to a desirable end state or achievement of intermediate goals en route to the end state of several areas of the town.
 Change will come to Bowling Green.
-Approaching change in a proactive mindset will benefit the residents, employees, employers, and visitors.
-The following markers are established to shape Bowling Green in a positive way so that the Town becomes a highly desirable place to live, work, and visit.
+Approaching change with a proactive mindset will benefit the residents, employees, employers and visitors.
+The following markers are established to shape Bowling Green in a positive way so that the town becomes a highly desirable place to live, work, and visit.
 In short, Bowling Green deserves to be a destination with a strong foundation that fosters improvement for decades to come.